luismiguelcasadodiaz/42Barcelona_piscina/README.md

  `export FT_USER` turn our shell variable into an environmental variable we can find wiht `printenv`.
 In case we created a child process we will find it the variable.

- `export FT_NAME='Luis Miguel!' set environmental variables in a single step.
+ `export FT_NAME='Luis Miguel!'` set environmental variables in a single step.

- WHen we create an environmentlal variable in a child process, there isn’t a built-in way of setting environmental variables of the parent shell.
+ When we create an environmentlal variable in a child process, there isn’t a built-in way of setting environmental variables of the parent shell.
 This is good in most cases and prevents programs from affecting the operating environment from which they were called.

  ### Demoting and unsetting variables.
  We can change an environmental variable  back into a shell variable by typing `export -n FT_USER`.
 Now `printenv` does not find iit , but `set` does.

  If we want to completely unset a variable, either shell or environmental, we can do so with `unset FT_USER`

- ### Login, Non-Login, Interactive, and Non-Interactive Shell Sessions
+ ### Login, Non-Login, Interactive, and Non-Interactive Shell Sessions.
  Each shell session is classified as either login or non-login and interactive or non-interactive.
  The bash shell reads different configuration files depending on how the session is started.